Pushparaj13811/dr.deepak-portfolio/README.md

 # Dr. Deepak Mehta - Medical Portfolio Website

-A modern, fully-featured portfolio website built with Bun, React 19, and SQLite.
-This project includes a public-facing portfolio and a complete admin dashboard for content management.
+A modern, fully-featured portfolio website built with Bun, React 19, and PostgreSQL.
+This project includes a public-facing portfolio and a complete admin dashboard for content management with image upload capabilities.

 ## Features